Profitez de -10% sur votre commande avec le code AUTOMNE10 🍃

 Take the time to expose your body to natural light

-As you may already know, natural light is a powerful synchronizer for our biological clock.
+As you may know, natural light is a powerful synchronizer for our biological clock.
 When you arrive at your destination, expose yourself to natural light during the day.
-Go outside and do outdoor activities to stimulate your body and help adjust your circadian rhythm to the new environment you're in.
+Go outside and do outdoor activities to stimulate your body and help it adjust its circadian rhythm to the new environment you're in.

 Avoid long naps as much as possible.